Building vs Contents Insurance: what’s the difference?

 Working together

 Building insurance and contents insurance are designed to work together, to provide comprehensive protection for your home and belongings.
-Building and contents insurance (often known as Home and Contents insurance) could cover both your building and contents from loss or damage caused by fire, flood, theft and burnout of electric motors and power surges.
+Building and contents insurance (often known as Home and Contents insurance) could cover both your building and contents from loss or damage caused by fire, flood, theft and burnout of electric motors.

 However, if you’re renting, you won’t need building insurance, as you don’t own the home.
 You may still take out contents insurance to cover your belongings, as they’re unlikely to be covered under your landlord’s insurance policy.